FairwindsOps/azure-terraform-modules/aks_cluster/README.md

 # AKS Cluster

 This module provisions an AKS cluster within Azure.
-By default, this module will provision three AAD Applications and tie the cluster to Azure Active Directory.
-A `clusteradmin` group is created in AAD, where AKS administrators can be added.
-If your AZ account does not have AAD privileges, Terraform will exit with an error.
-An AAD administrator will need to approve the API request, then Terraform can be run again.
+The module can be configured to enable AAD RBAC integration.
+Review the table below for full configuration details.
+Check out the example directory for different ways to use the module.

 ## Requirements